Prenatal diagnosis

 Chorionic gonadotropin in the blood

-Free beta subunit of the chorionic gonadotropin
+Free beta-subunit of chorionic gonadotropin

-Chorionic gonadotropin is a glycoprotein with a molecular weight of approximately 46,000, consisting of two subunits, alpha and beta.
+Human chorionic gonadotropin is a glycoprotein with a molecular weight of approximately 46,000, consisting of two subunits, alpha and beta.
 The protein is secreted by trophoblast cells.

-Protein A-Related Protein A (PAPP-A)
+Pregnancy Associated Protein A (PAPP-A)

 Prenatal diagnosis of congenital diseases